kergoth/OE-Signatures/README.rst

     variables are being referenced by this variable.
 This should allow us to work around the current issues where the referenced variable name is constructed programmatically.
-  - Add case statement support to pysh.
-I thought about possibly teaching the parser to recover, but to exclude the contents of the case statement, it would have to be able to identify its beginning and end, and we might as well just parse the damn thing properly.

-    - Create a Case class for the ast
-    - Fix the case rules so they successfully match
-    - Make the case rules actually construct a Case object
-    - Add Case support to format_commands?

   - Do extensive profiling to improve performance